Glycated hemoglobin: Interpretation of results

 However, a trial by ACCORD designed specifically to determine whether reducing HbA_{1c} below 42 mmol/mol (6.0 DCCT %) using increased amounts of medication would reduce the rate of cardiovascular events found higher mortality with this intensive therapy, so much so that the trial was terminated 17 months early.

 Practitioners must consider patients' health, their risk of hypoglycemia, and their specific health risks when setting a target HbA_{1c} level.
 Because patients are responsible for averting or responding to their own hypoglycemic episodes, their input and the doctors' assessments of the patients' self-care skills are also important.

 Persistent elevations in blood sugar (and, therefore, HbA_{1c}) increase the risk of long-term vascular complications of diabetes, such as coronary disease, heart attack, stroke, heart failure, kidney failure, blindness, erectile dysfunction, neuropathy (loss of sensation, especially in the feet), gangrene, and gastroparesis (slowed emptying of the stomach).
 Poor blood glucose control also increases the risk of short-term complications of surgery, such as poor wound healing.

-All-cause mortality is higher above 64 mmol/mol (8.0 DCCT%) HbA1c as well as below 42 mmol/mol (6.0 DCCT %) in diabetic patients, and above 42 mmol/mol (6.0 DCCT %) as well as below 31 mmol/mol (5.0 DCCT %) in non-diabetic persons, indicating the risks of hyperglycemia and hypoglycemia, respectively.
+All-cause mortality is higher above 64 mmol/mol (8.0 DCCT%) HbA_{1c} as well as below 42 mmol/mol (6.0 DCCT %) in diabetic patients, and above 42 mmol/mol (6.0 DCCT %) as well as below 31 mmol/mol (5.0 DCCT %) in non-diabetic persons, indicating the risks of hyperglycemia and hypoglycemia, respectively.
 Similar risk results are seen for cardiovascular disease.

-The 2022 ADA guidelines reaffirmed the recommendation that HbA1c should be maintained below 7.0% for most patients.
+The 2022 ADA guidelines reaffirmed the recommendation that HbA_{1c} should be maintained below 7.0% for most patients.
 Higher target values are appropriate for children and adolescents, patients with extensive co-morbid illness and those with a history of severe hypoglycemia.
 More stringent targets (<6.0%) are preferred for pregnant patients if this can be achieved without significant hypoglycemia.